chinapedia/wikipedia.abstract.en/Page/Politics_of_Switzerland.md

 Energy politics

-Beznau_-_emergency_switch.jpeg.
+.
 In 2011, the federal authorities decided to gradually phase out nuclear power in Switzerland.]]

 The energy generated in Switzerland comprises 55.2% hydroelectricity, 39.9% from nuclear power, about 4% from conventional sources and about 1% other.